Restorative Dentistry

 Partial Dentures

 Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
 Not only does a partial denture fill in the spaces created by missing teeth, it prevents other teeth from changing position.
-Dentures are removable appliances that can replace missing teeth and help restore your smile.